 Improving EU border controls

-In order to safeguard security within the Schengen zone, systematic checks at external borders on all people entering the EU - including EU citizens - were introduced in April 2017
+Following several terrorist attacks in Europe and in order to safeguard security within the Schengen zone, systematic checks at external borders on all people entering the EU - including EU citizens - were introduced in April 2017

-To record the movements of non-EU citizens across the Schengen area and speed up controls, a new entry and exit registration system was agreed by Parliament and EU ministers in November 2017 and should be operational from 2020.
-Also, travellers from non-EU countries that do not need to have a visa to enter the EU, will be screened through the European Travel Information and Authorisation (Etias) system, which should be operational from 2021.
+To record the movements of non-EU citizens across the Schengen area and speed up controls, a new biometric entry and exit registration system was agreed by Parliament and EU ministers in November 2017 and should be operational from 2020.
+Also, travellers from non-EU countries that do not need to have a visa to enter the EU, will be screened through the European Travel Information and Authorisation (Etias) system, which should be operational from 2022.

 Temporary border controls